 Preparing a Qualifying Examination Proposal: The following outline is a general guide for preparing the research proposal for the Ph.D.
 Qualifying Examination.
 It is advisable for a student to confer with the Discipline Director for additional specific criteria that may be added by a student's discipline leadership.
 The format is similar to that required by most grant agencies.
-The MAXIMUM length of the proposal is 10 single-spaced pages (excluding title page, abstract, illustrations and references).
+The MAXIMUM length of the proposal is 10 single-spaced pages (excluding title page, abstract, illustrations and references), although disciplines may have different page limits so students should check with their discipline leadership.